Work Safety 101: Essential Tips for a Secure Working Environment

 Photo by Claudio Schwarz on Unsplash

-Regular Maintenance And Inspection of Equipment
+Regular Maintenance and Inspection of Equipment

 Regular maintenance and inspection of equipment are essential for preventing workplace accidents and ensuring a secure working environment.
 Malfunctioning or poorly maintained equipment can pose significant risks to employee safety.
 Employers should implement the following practices to prioritize equipment maintenance and inspection: